AlexxTechno/API/README.md

 # API
-API between CRMs
+API between CRM.
-This progect connects different CRMs between eath other.
+This project halps to link various CRMs to each other.